canderton3/7641Team24/final_report.md

 The silhouette coefficient for the 5 feature model is much higher than the 10 feature model, which we hypothesize is attributed to the lower amount of outliers, and more even distribution of FALSE POSITIVE objects.

 # Results - Classification
 After performing all of our clustering algorithms, we needed to determine which clustering algorithm's labels to move forward with, as well as decide the number of features to include.
 The CANDIDATE points in K-means and hierarchical clustering are more evenly distributed over multiple clusters compared to the more contained results of DBSCAN.
 Because the CANDIDATE points are centralized in only two clusters in DBSCAN, the cluster label will likely be more meaningful in the classification process, and does not seem to be at risk for overfitting.
-Thus, for all of the classification methods implemented, we will be using a dataset including the top five most important features and the cluster label for the data point.
+Thus, for all of the classification methods implemented, the input was a dataset including the top five most important features and the DBSCAN cluster label for the data point.
 Also, to ensure that the models were being assessed equally, we used the same train/test data split for each model.
 25% of the data was reserved for testing, while the other 75% was used for training.

 ## Decision Trees
 Because we implemented two ensemble decision tree algorithms, we will address their results separately.
 For both GradientBoostingClassifier and XGBoost, the best parameter combination detected by grid search was a learning rate equal to 0.01, and 100 boosting stages.
-Their final results were also essentially equivalent.
+The model performances for both of the gradient boosted decision trees are essentially equivalent, for every measurement.
+This is most likely due to the similarity in their gradient boosting algorithms under the hood.
+There also may not be enough data points for XGBoost's regularization to make much of a difference.

 ### GradientBoostingClassifier
 The confusion matrix with the results of GradientBoostingClassifier's predictions for the test set is below.
 ![](images/gbc_confusion_matrix.png)

-The model performs extremely well on the test set.
-Nearly all of the data points were classified correctly, excluding only eight.

 **Accuracy:** 99%

 **Precision:** 100%